qcfu-bu/CS655-Project/README.md

 ### Updates

-1. qcfu - Added `image-recognition` directory, and associated scripts and code.
+1. Added `image-recognition` directory, and associated scripts and code.
 The image recognitizer is MobileNetV2 through TensorFlow 2.3.
 The program is separated into 2 parts, a daemon, and a client.
 The daemon is run on a worker node, performing image recognition.
 The client is run on the interface, performing preprocessing, and sending images to daemon through socket messages.
-The `scripts` subdirectory contain installers for both daemon and client.
+The `scripts` subdirectory contain installers for both daemon and client. - **qcfu**